hayyrs66/currency-converter/README.md

 1. Clone this repository to your local machine.
 2. Open the project in your preferred Java IDE.
 3. Navigate to the `src` directory.
+4. Open the `api/ExchangeAPI.java` file and replace `YOUR_API_LINK` with your actual API link generated from [ExchangeRate-API](https://www.exchangerate-api.com/).
-4. Run the `Main.java` file to start the application.
+5. Run the `Main.java` file to start the application.
-5. Follow the on-screen instructions to select the currency conversion and input the amount.
+6. Follow the on-screen instructions to select the currency conversion and input the amount.

 ## Dependencies